 In 2014, ANSES conducted an expert appraisal on five substances in the framework of the SNPE.
 It came to the conclusion that MTBE, DEHTP and DINCH, which were tested in many studies, do not display any endocrine-disrupting nature.
 For the last substance, uncertainty nevertheless persists as to possible thyroid effects on the neurocognitive development of newborn or premature babies.
 For BHA and methylparaben, additional studies are recommended in the context of REACh.

-Similarly, in 2015, ANSES conducted an analysis of seven substances: ATBC (acetyl-tributyl-citrate), TBC (tributyl citrate), BHT (butylated hydroxytoluene), terephthalic acid, methyl-salicylate, amitrole and iprodione.
+In 2015, ANSES conducted an analysis of six substances: ATBC (acetyl-tributyl-citrate), TBC (tributyl citrate), BHT (butylated hydroxytoluene), terephthalic acid, methyl-salicylate, and iprodione.

-In 2016 seven substances were added to the Agency's work programme: TMBPF, homosalate, triclocarban, RDP, tin sulphate, dicyclopentadiene and chlortoluron.
-In addition, following a formal request from the Ministry of the Environment, in 2016 the Agency submitted a dossier to the European Chemicals Agency (ECHA) in the framework of the REACh regulation with the intention of requesting a restriction on use of bisphenol A as a substance of very high concern due to its toxicity to reproduction (2016), and its endocrine-disrupting activity (2017).
+In addition, following a formal request from the Ministry of the Environment, in 2016 the Agency submitted a dossier to the European Chemicals Agency (ECHA) in the framework of the REACh regulation with the intention of requesting a restriction on use of bisphenol A as a substance of very high concern due to its toxicity to reproduction.

 Identification of criteria defining "endocrine disruptors"